duckdb/duckdb-web/docs/api/python/known_issues.md

 To avoid this, it's recommended to `import numpy.core.multiarray` before starting up threads.

-## Running EXPLAIN renders newlines in Jupyter and IPython
+## Running EXPLAIN Renders Newlines in Jupyter and IPython

 When DuckDB is run in Jupyter notebooks or in the IPython shell, the output of the [`EXPLAIN` statement](../../guides/meta/explain) contains hard line breaks (`\n`):